patrickslarson8/air_quality_sensor/README.md

 5. Configure air_quality.py and webserver.py to autostart

-- Open air_quality.service in a text editor and ensure the two locations for ExecStart point to your python interpretor and air_quality.py locations
+- Open air_quality.service and web_server.service in a text editor and ensure the two locations for ExecStart point to your python interpretor and air_quality.py locations
 - Copy air_quality.service to /lib/systemd/system/
 - Add the correct permissions to the service file